Last updated: August 2021

-The diagnosis and treatment of genital infections (GI) present several difficulties: clinical features are not specific; many infections are asymptomatic; laboratory tests available in the field are not always reliable; mixed infections are common; partners need to be treated simultaneously in case of sexually transmitted infections1 and the risk of recurrence or treatment failure is increased in HIV-infected patients.
+The diagnosis and treatment of genital infections (GI) present several difficulties: clinical features are not specific; many infections are asymptomatic; laboratory tests available in the field are not always reliable; mixed infections are common; sexual partners need to be treated simultaneously in case of sexually transmitted infections1 and the risk of recurrence or treatment failure is increased in HIV-infected patients.

-Thus, the WHO has introduced the syndromic management of GI and developed standardised case management flowcharts: based on the identification of consistent groups of signs and symptoms (syndromes), patients are treated for the pathogens/ infections2 that may cause each syndrome.
+Thus, the WHO has introduced the syndromic management of GI and developed standardised case management flowcharts: based on the identification of consistent groups of signs and symptoms (syndromes), patients are treated for the pathogens/infections2 that may cause each syndrome.

 Look for a GI if a patient complains of:

 Genital blisters or sores

 Skin growths in the genital (or anal) area